Get Involved

 • Networking and learning opportunities: Intermediaries will have the opportunity to network with each other and learn from our community of practice.

-• Recognition and communications support: The GRAD Partnership highly values intermediaries and their potential for impact at the local level.
+• Recognition and communications support: The GRAD Partnership highly values Intermediaries and their potential for impact at the local level.
 Our team is committed to supporting local, regional, and national recognition of an Intermediary’s work.

 Characteristics our Intermediaries share: